Supplier of Linear Alkyl benzene-LAB From Turkey and Dubai-UAE

 • 1950s: A significant downside of BAS comes to light – they are highly resistant to biodegradation.
 This means they persist in the environment, leading to foaming in rivers and harming aquatic life.

-• 1964: The environmental impact of BAS drives the development of Liner Alkyl benzene.
-Scientists discover that using linear alkyl chains instead of branched ones creates a crucial difference.
+• 1964: The environmental impact of BAS drives the development of Liner Alkylbenzene.
+Scientists discovered that using linear alkyl chains instead of branched ones creates a crucial difference.
 Liner Alkyl benzene is readily biodegradable, solving the environmental concerns associated with BAS.

 • Present Day: LAB remains the backbone of modern detergents, with LAS (linear alkylbenzene sulfonate) derived from LAB being the most widely used surfactant due to its effectiveness and biodegradability.